My Childhood Summary & Notes for Class 9 English

 • When a teacher tried to separate them, they felt hurt and stood together.

-Line by Line Explanation - My Childhood Class 9 Summary
+Line by Line Explanation of My Childhood (Class 9)

 Let us understand the story My Childhood by Dr. A.P.J.
 Abdul Kalam line by line: